-That is why the attitude we bring to the practice is one of kindness, patience and self-compassion.
+That is why the attitude we deliberately cultivate and bring to the practice is one of kindness, patience and self-compassion.
 For further reading, a very interesting article appeared on the Huffington Post recently that discussed 11 common misconceptions of Mindfulness Meditation.

 Extensive research into 8-week MBSR and/or MBCT courses has shown that developing mindfulness has a significant positive effect on:

 Mindfulness Based Approaches have also been used to augment or support the treatment of: addictions, cancer, eating disorders, chronic pain, anxiety, suicide, borderline personality disorder, relationship enhancement in couples and many other areas.
 There are mindfulness-based interventions at all levels of education, for parents, for carers, mindfulness in business, mindful leadership… the list continues to grow exponentially.